melezhik/outthentic-dsl/README.md

     For every check expression in check expressions list.
-        Mark this check step in unknown state.
+        Mark this check step as in unknown state.
         For every line in input text.
             Does line match check expression?
 Check step is marked as succeeded.
             Next line.
         End of loop.
         Is this check step marked in unknown state?
-Mark this check step in failed state.
+Mark this check step as in failed state.
         Next check expression.
     End of loop.
     Are all check steps succeeded?
 Input text is verified.